How To Find The Best Panettone

 How is panettone made?

-It’s not easy to make a panettone, it requires skill and time to get the perfect results.
+It’s not easy to make a panettone; it requires skill, time, and the use of a stand mixer fitted with the appropriate attachments to get the perfect results.
 Essentially, the recipe all hinges on the yeast.
 Panettone is made with a mother yeast, like a sourdough bread.
 Many panettone companies have carefully tended their ‘mother’ yeast for decades.

 The Italian bakers at Flagmini explain: “The essential ingredient which gives the Flamigni panettone dough its distinct flavour is the mother yeast.
 ‘Born’ in the 1930s, our mother yeast is the one and only leavening agent used in the manufacturing process.
 It gives each panettone its freshness, its unique aroma and flavour.”

-And the panettone team at Muzzi agree: “Our mother yeast is considered one of our company’s treasures: its distinctive features characterize our product, giving it a unique softnesss and aroma.”
+And the panettone team at Muzzi agree: “Our mother yeast is considered one of our company’s treasures: its distinctive features characterize our product, giving it a unique softness and aroma.”

 BROWSE OUR COLLECTION OF PANETTONE HERE

-3. Once the dough has doubled in size, knock it back and incorporate soaked dried fruit or chocolate chips.
+Once the dough has doubled in size, knock it back and incorporate soaked dried fruit, orange zest, or chocolate chips.
 Shape and leave to prove for a second time – which will now dictate the shape and texture of your dough.

-4. Once your panettone has risen and looks suitably majestic, put it in the oven
+Once your panettone has risen and looks suitably majestic, put it in the oven.

 How long will panettone keep?